-4.3 Requirements for a Verification Body and National Accreditation Body
+4.3 Verification Body and National Accreditation Body

-- 4.3.1 A verification body shall be accredited to ISO 14065:2013 and to the relevant requirements in Appendix 9 by a national accreditation body, in order to be eligible to verify the Emissions Report of the aeroplane operator. - 4.3.2 A national accreditation body shall be working in accordance with ISO/IEC 17011. - 4.3.3 The Authority shall submit to ICAO a list of verification bodies accredited in San Marino by 01 July 2019, and annually by 30 November thereafter.
-The Authority may submit updates to this list to ICAO on a more frequent basis.
+- 4.3.1 A verification body shall be accredited to ISO/IEC 14065:2019, ISO 14065:2020 and the relevant requirements in Appendix 6, Section 2 by a national accreditation body, in order to be eligible to verify the Emissions Report of the aeroplane operator. - Note: An aeroplane operator may engage a verification body accredited in another State, subject to rules and regulations affecting the provision of verification services in the State to which the aeroplane operator is attributed. - 4.3.2 A national accreditation body shall be working in accordance with ISO/IEC 17011:2017 and the relevant requirements in Appendix 6, Section 4.